 For Nigeria, we need to focus more on the industrial systems because the idea that we can leapfrog bad roads, inadequate electricity, and good education is an illusion.
 No website, no matter how dynamic can fix that.
 Besides supporting digital companies, the government must ensure it has a plan to deepen our meatspace companies that build the core infrastructure.
 A vision that will make government to understand that funding a postal system will be more catalytic than giving grants to e-commerce startups which will surely struggle without a functioning postal system.

 Now is the time: we must create opportunities at the top, by expanding our economies.
-We can win the war of nano, bits and bytes, if we prepare well.
+We can win the war of nano, bits and bytes, if we prepare well.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).